dxatscale/sfpowerscripts/docs/_docs/Tasks/Deployment-Tasks/Promote an unlocked package.md

 **Changelog**

+* 4\.0.1 Fix for \#18 Promote task failing to promote unlocked package
-* 3.0.9 Refactored to use revamped folder structure
+* 3\.0.9 Refactored to use revamped folder structure
-* 2.0.1 Updated with Telemetry
+* 2\.0.1 Updated with Telemetry
-* 1.6.0 Initial Version
+* 1\.6.0 Initial Version